NataliaMartinezGarcia/3-COIL/README.md

 **To load a model**
 1. Select **Load**.

 &ensp;&ensp;&ensp;&ensp;A file explorer window appears.
-By default, it opens to the same location you opened the application from (your downloads
+By default, it opens to the same location you opened the application from (your downloads folder, for example).

-&ensp;&ensp;&ensp;&ensp;folder, for example).

 2. Select your saved model.